FAQs about the application process

 I missed the deadline.
 What can I do?

-IMPRS-BI recruits students only once a year.
-If you have missed the deadline, all you can do is apply next year.
+IMPRS-BI recruits students once a year.
+If you have missed the deadline, please apply next year.
 In exceptional, justified cases, we will also accept applications between the recruitment cycles.
 Please contact the coordination office for more details.

 Do I need my MSc (or BSc) when I submit my application?

 You do not need to have completed your degree program at the time of application.
 However, you must have completed your studies and have received your qualifying degree before you start your doctoral studies at IMPRS-BI.

 Can I use an outdated TOEFL/IELTS test report as proof of proficiency in English?

 Yes, please upload your latest certificate, even if it is a few years old.

 Can I apply without a TOEFL or any other language certificate?